RaoulWolf/cccapi/README.md

 get_detail(cas_rn)
 ```

-Here is an example which shows you how to get the SDF file for a CAS
+Here is an example which shows you how to get the MOL file for a CAS
 Registry Number.
 In this case, again, for aspirin:

 ``` r